osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_AuthorizationCodeClient.md

 # AuthorizationCodeClient

-Authorization Code clients are used in Javascript/Browser (SPA) based applications or native
+Authorization code clients are used in Javascript/Browser (SPA) based applications or native
             mobile applications with the presence of a User.
 You can read more about these clients [here](https://github.com/osisoft/OSI-Samples-OCS/blob/master/docs/AUTHENTICATION_README.md#authorization-code-flow-with-pkce).
             Authorization code clients are not issued secrets or refresh tokens.
-            For some guidelines on use of secrets, refer to the [Credential Management](xref:CredentialManagement) topic.
+            For some guidelines on use of secrets, refer to the [Credential management](xref:CredentialManagement) topic.
-            For some recommendations on least privilege for users and clients, refer to the [Least Privilege](xref:LeastPrivilege) topic.
+            For some recommendations on least privilege for users and clients, refer to the [Least privilege](xref:LeastPrivilege) topic.

 ## Properties